Proper Toasting Etiquette

 - Although traditional, alcohol is not necessary to perform the toast.
 Sparkling fruit juice, punch or even pop may be used.
 It is your choice.

 - It is not considered customary to applaud toasts.

 Who Performs the Toast?

-- For weddings, the best man should initiate the first toast.
+- The best man traditionally should perform the first toast.